sysgears/create-apollo-app/README.md

 ## Supported technologies stack

-At the moment `spin.js` supports the following technologies, that can be specified inside `stack` property:
+At the moment `spinjs` supports the following technologies, that can be specified inside `stack` property:

 |Technology                |Description|
 |--------------------------|-----------|